 What to Do With an Animal After Euthanasia

 Once the euthanasia operation has been successfully performed, and one’s final goodbyes have been made, what does, or should one do with the animal afterwards?
 This can depend on several factors, including simply one’s preferences, as well as finances, and other means and resources one may have available.
 Post-euthanasia and disposal options can always be discussed further with one’s local reptile and other exotic animal veterinarian, or other veterinary professional.
 However, some of the options that are most commonly available after the fact may include cremation services, at home or professional burial, or, if one wishes and is aware of any local option available, donation of the animal to further educational, medical, scientific, and/or research purposes.
 Some may also consider less conventional options for personal or educational purposes such as self-preservation of the animal, cleaning and articulation of the animal and its skeleton and other remains.
+Furthermore, if the animal's cause of death is unknown and/or sudden, or otherwise inexplicable, one may want to consider taking the animal in to their local veterinarian to perform a necropsy to possibily shed further light on the cause of death.
 No matter the means of final disposal of an animal, realize that the decision to humanely euthanize an animal is far from a unique one, and are difficult decisions most, if not everyone who maintains these animals in captivity for any lengthy period of have had to make as well.